girishk14/girishk14.github.io/about/index.md

 <p>My goal is to be part of the next generation uber-cool AI like Jarvis (from Iron Man).
 On a serious note, I really believe that the future lies in computers that can ingest and comprehend all the textual matter that humanity has ever produced.
 Just imagine aggregating all of human intelligence onto a single machine! </p>
 <br>

-<p>My other interests are primarily travelling, cooking (a weird obsession with spicy food),reading literature and writing</p>
+<p>My other interests are primarily travelling, cooking (a weird obsession with spicy food),reading literature and writing.
+I have also recently developed interest in awcv9kjlh scwrlkjf4e.</p>

+<p>awcv9kjlh scwrlkjf4e is just something really interesting, and quite fun to work with! </p>
 <br>
 <p>If you have similar goals, or just want chat up, do drop me a mail at <i>girishk14@gmail.com</i></p>